Everyone recognizes the name “Attila the Hun,” but how much do we actually know about his rise to infamy?

 Finding a Leader

 The presentation here is impressively judicious.
-To unite those disparate groups, a true general was needed.
-One might even say, a statesman.
-Although the Huns first entered the consciousness of the Roman world back in 376, it was not until 434 that the Hunnic Empire was consolidated under Attila.
-(As so often, Gibbon doesn’t supply the dates that would help us to keep our bearings.)
+To unite those disparate groups, a true general was needed; one might even say, a statesman.
+Although the Huns first entered the consciousness of the Roman world back in 376, it was not until 434 that the Hunnic Empire was consolidated under Attila; often, Gibbon doesn’t supply the dates that would help us to keep our bearings.
 Or at least, it’s conventional to call it an empire, but a better word might be “hegemony.”

-The formerly nomadic Huns made their headquarters somewhere in upper Hungary – which takes its name from them.
+The formerly nomadic Huns made their headquarters somewhere in upper Hungary, which takes its name from them.
 The lifestyle was still rustic, with a palace made entirely of wood.
 Gibbon took it as axiomatic that a proper palace is made of stone.
-And he also remarks that over the extent of several thousand miles, the empire of the Huns didn’t contain a single city.
+He also remarks that over the extent of several thousand miles, the empire of the Huns didn’t contain a single city.

 Peter Heather, in his excellent book The Fall of the Roman Empire, describes the exceptional skill of the Huns on horseback, and their powerful laminated bows, which could wound unarmored foes at a distance of four hundred yards.
 At closer quarters, not even the simple armor of those days was adequate protection.

 Learn more about the emergence of imperial dictatorship

 The Attack on Gaul